Historical Locations in Plymouth, Massachusetts - Plymouth Rock, Burial Hill & More

 historical locations in plymouth massachusetts plymouth rock burial hill more...

-What do you mean rocks fee?
-I'm sorry to break it to you, but it's a lie inside this structure, this pit is where you'll find the Plymouth Rock, that's where everyone says the pilgrims landed, they say they stepped on that rock like I said, I don't know how. true but there's the Plymouth Rock that people come from all over to see right there as you can see The Rock says 1620 right there at the top which symbolizes the year the pilgrims came to Plymouth Massachusetts it's a craziness.
-I think people from all over the world come to see Plymouth Rock and it's literally just a rock.
+I hate to tell you, but it's a lie inside this structure, in this well, it's where you'll find Plymouth Rock, which is where everyone says the Pilgrims landed, they say they stepped on that rock like I said, I don't know how true that is, but it's there.
+Plymouth Rock that people come from all over to see right there like you.
+I can see The Rock that says 1620 right there at the top, symbolizing the year the Pilgrims arrived in Plymouth, Massachusetts.
+It's crazy to think that people from all over the world come to see Plymouth Rock and it's literally just a rock that's used as a symbol.

-It is used as a symbol for pilgrims.
-Actually, no pilgrim stepped on that rock. meaning at all it just amazes me people like to worship that Rock and it's literally just a rock a few steps from Plymouth Rock there's a statue of the first Governor of Plymouth William Bradford there he's embodied in stone and there's uh there's some information on him can't really be seen due to glare from the sun, but there is information on William Bradford just behind the area where the rock is displayed is a giant
+The pilgrims, no pilgrims stepped on that rock, well, maybe the pilgrims stepped on the rock, but it has no historical significance.
+It just blows my mind.
+People like to worship that rock and it's literally just a rock a few steps away from Plymouth Rock.
+There is a statue of the first governor of Plymouth, William Bradford, there he is incarnated in stone and there is information about him that you can't really see because of the glare of the sun, but there is information about William Bradford just behind the area where the rock is located.
+Shown is a giant

 hill

-known as Cole's Hill and on top of Cole's Hill like a statue of the Wampanoag satyam called moose Emiquon here is the statue of zeus Emiquon commonly known as Massasoit but from my understanding Massasoit ismore
+known as Cole's Hill and at the top of Cole's Hill is a statue of the Wampanoag satyam called the Emiquon elk here is the statue of Zeus Emiquon commonly known as Massasoit, but from what I understand, Massasoit is

 hill

-on each side of the monument there are engravings to honor those who died during the first winter here in Plymouth many of the pilgrims were not buried on Coles Hill many of them were buried here on Burial Hill as the name, it is a cemetery where pilgrims are buried, this is also the place where they built their first fo. rt this rickety old sign gives you a bit of history about Burial Hill, if you want to pause and can make out the words feel free to pause and read a bitmore
+What's crazy is that the bones actually used to be lodged atop Plymouth Rock.
+Have you just started?
+Costel buries a dead person on each side of the monument.
+There are engravings in honor of those who died during the first winter.
+Here in Plymouth many of the Pilgrims were not buried on Coles Hill, many of them were buried here on Burial Hill, as the name suggests it is a cemetery where the Pilgrims are buried, this is also the place where they built their first fort , this old place.
+The sign above gives you a little history about Burial Hill.

 burial